nazwhale/snakers-academy/plan_of_action.md

 - `outside_bounds?`
 - `hit_self?`

 And there's probably a bunch of other stuff I've forgotten.
-Keep testing your work by running `ruby play.rb` and making improvement.
+Keep testing your work by running `ruby play.rb` while making improvements, keep decipering those error messages, and keep reminding yourself that you're better at this than you were yesterday.
+[It gets easier.](https://www.youtube.com/watch?v=R2_Mn-qRKjA)

 Once you're done, on with the [challenges!](https://github.com/nazwhale/snakers-academy/blob/master/challenges.md) 🎉